Amith1206/Facial_Recognition/README.md

 Pillow

 How to run the code:
-run the dataSetGenerator.py and enter a unique id to create face samples with your face run trainer.py run detector.py
+run the dataSetGenerator.py and enter a unique id to create face samples with your face, run trainer.py, run detector.py

 This uses 2 haar classifiers